TimothyBoettinger/C-Programming-Language/README.md

 * No Hand-Holding: Did you malloc some memory?
 You'd better remember to free it.
 Trying to write past the end of an array?
 C won't stop you.
 Want to cast a pointer of one type to a completely unrelated type?
 Go right ahead.
 The language provides the tools for ultimate control, and with that control comes ultimate responsibility.

 # Im still learning but do I have any tips?
-* The best mental model I can think to use is C as a structure, and environment to directly communicate with the machine at your fingertips.
+The best mental model I can think to use is C as a structure, and environment to directly communicate with the machine at your fingertips.

 C - Variable Declaration (`int x;`)
 Machine - Reserve a specific amount of memory on the stack.

 C - Pointer (`int *p = &x;`)
-Machine -
+Machine - A variable that holds the literal memory address of `x`.

 C - Array (`int arr[10];`)
 Macine - A contiguous block of memory. `arr[i]` is just syntactic sugar for `*(arr + i)`.